 🎓 Learn how to Tag Guru Cards in the Guru Academy.

 8. Create a Tag Maintenance Cadence and Check-in

 In order to make sure the tag structure aligns with your team's Knowledge Philosophy, you need to monitor, audit, and create new tags as your knowledge in Guru grows and evolves.

 We suggest creating a cadence with your Collection Champs to conduct a Guru Audit and tag maintenance session.

 Choose a meeting interval that meets the needs of your knowledge base.
 Some teams do bi-weekly sessions (1 hour each), while others opt for a monthly meeting for 2 hours.

 We've seen teams get creative and have a virtual "tagging party" with music to make these sessions engaging for those who volunteered to help.
-Two, three or four set of hands are better than one in a building a long-lasting and fruitful knowledge base!
+Two, three, or four sets of hands are better than one in building a long-lasting and fruitful knowledge base!